-There is a $75 fee for a standard 15 minute telemedicine visit.
-If your provider determines they cannot adequately evaluate your child during the telehealth visit, and an FFP in-office visit is necessary, your entire visit charge will be credited to a same or next-day visit.
+There is a $75 fee for a standard 15-minute telemedicine visit.
+If your provider determines they cannot adequately evaluate your child during the telehealth visit, and an FFP in-office visit is necessary, your entire visit charge will be credited to the same or next-day visit.
 This will apply only if your provider determines that a proper diagnosis cannot be made via telemedicine.
-This does not include a follow-up visit, any new or worsening symptoms needing to be addressed or any visit to a non-FFP facility.
+This does not include a follow-up visit, any new or worsening symptoms needing to be addressed, or any visit to a non-FFP facility.

 Some insurance companies do cover Telehealth visits, but it is not typical, and we always recommend you check with your health insurance provider to be sure.
 You would need to submit this claim to your insurance provider if you’d like to try to be reimbursed for the visit.